mongodb/specifications/source/max-staleness/max-staleness.rst

 instead of "maxStalenessMS=0".
 2016-10-24: Rename option from "maxStalenessMS" to "maxStalenessSeconds".
 2016-10-25: Change minimum maxStalenessSeconds value from 2 * heartbeatFrequencyMS
-to heartbeatFrequencyMS + idleWriteFrequencyMS (with proper conversions of course).
+to heartbeatFrequencyMS + idleWritePeriodMS (with proper conversions of course).
+2016-11-21: Revert changes that would allow idleWritePeriodMS to change in the future, require maxStalenessSeconds to be at least 90.